janbar/ipfilter/README.txt

 ==========================

 The module uses a very efficient algorithm to match an IP address with a large number of CIDR addresses.
-It uses a pre-generated database, filled from any list of CIDR records with the following format:
+It uses a database, filled with list of CIDR records with the following format:

   nnn.nnn.nnn.nnn/pp

+In addition, database operations such as insert, update or delete are extremely fast.

 Create a database
 =================